Robert Dale Owen: Early career

 Between 1825 and 1828, Owen managed the day-to-day operations of the socialistic community at New Harmony, Indiana, while his father returned to Britain to resume his social reform and philanthropic work in Europe.
 In addition to his other work, Owen and Frances Wright, a wealthy, Scottish philanthropist and radical reformer, published articles in the New-Harmony Gazette, the town's liberal weekly newspaper, and served as its co-editors.
 Established in 1825, the Gazette was one of Indiana's earliest newspapers; however, it ceased publications in February 1829.

 After the New Harmony utopian community dissolved in 1827, Owen traveled in Europe before returning to the United States in 1829.
 During this period Owen wrote Moral Physiology; or, A Brief and Plain Treatise on the Population Question (1830), a controversial pamphlet on the topic of population control.
 It was one of the first books in the United States to advocate birth control, along with Dr. Charles Knowlton's Fruits of Philosophy.
 Knowlton and Owen were contemporaries and apparently knew each other.
 Content from Knowlton's book appears in Owen's, and the second edition of Knowlton's book includes some of Owen's content.

 Owen moved to New York City, where he and Wright co-edited the weekly Free Enquirer until 1831–32.
 As they had done in the New Harmony Gazette, the Free Enquirer continued to express their radical views on a variety of subjects, including abolition of slavery, women's rights, universal suffrage, free public education, birth control, and religion.
 Owen returned to New Harmony, Indiana, in 1833, after he and Wright discontinued their editorship of the New York newspaper.

 Marriage and family

 Owen and Mary Jane Robinson were married before a justice of the peace on 12 April 1832, in New York City.
 After an extended trip to Europe, they relocated to New Harmony, Indiana.
 The couple had six children, two of whom died at an early age.
 Their surviving children were Florence (b.
 1836), Julian Dale (b.
 1837), Ernest (b.
 1838), and Rosamond (b.
 1843).

 On June 23, 1876, five years after the death of his first wife, Owen married Lottie Walton Kellogg at Caldwell, New York; he died a year later.

 Politician and statesman

 Working Men's Party leader

 During 1829–30, Owen became an active leader in the Working Men's Party in New York City.
-In contrast to other Democrats of the era, Owen was opposed to slavery, although his radical partisanship distanced him from the leading abolitionists of the era.
+In contrast to Democratic Presidents Andrew Jackson and James K. Polk, Owen was opposed to slavery, although his partisanship distanced him from other leading abolitionists of the era.